Procedure: Professional Staff Development Endowment Fund (PSDEF)

 Communication of outcome

-- Applicants receive written notification of the outcome of their application within 10 business days of the committee making a determination.
+- Applicants receive written notification of the outcome of their application within 10 business days of committee endorsement.

 - A copy of the notification is provided to the applicant’s supervisor.

-- Funds are reimbursed to the successful applicant or local area upon submission of a completed reimbursement form and official receipts to email@example.com.
+- Funds are reimbursed to the successful applicant or local area upon submission of a completed reimbursement form and official receipts to .

-- Awarded funds are exhausted within 12 months from the date of successful notification.
+- Awarded funds must be exhausted within 12 months from the date of successful notification.

 - The staff member is required to provide a written report to email@example.com on the outcomes of the development initiative within three months of the initiative being completed.
 The report outlines how the participation in the initiative has impacted their work.